 - workers' compensation

 SWOSU offers a variety of voluntary benefit programs to eligible employees.
-Examples of these benefits are:
+Some examples of these benefits are:

 - group dental insurance

-- section 125 plan (flexible spending-medical/dependent daycare reimbursement)
+- section 125 plan (flexible spending-medical/health savings account/dependent daycare reimbursement)

 - waived tuition for qualified employees and their dependents.
-To view the eligibility requirements and complete the form, refer to the Qualified Tuition Reduction Form.
+To view the eligibility requirements and complete the form, refer to the Tuition Waiver Form

-- free admissions to the majority of college level athletic events held on campus
+- free admissions to the majority of college level athletic events and theatre/drama productions held on campus

 - free access to the services of the Al Harris Library